By Meg Guiseppi

 CFO, Senior Finance Mgr (Manager is abbreviated)

-Read more about this in How to Choose Exactly the Right Keywords for Your LinkedIn Profile.
+Read more about this in Choosing the Best Keywords for Your LinkedIn Profile.

 There's no place like LinkedIn to build your personal brand for job search, career, and business, but following best practices for your LinkedIn strategy is critical.
 Do your best to stay up to date with what’s happening on LinkedIn and leverage all that LinkedIn has to offer.
 Read Personal Branding with Your LinkedIn Profile help in creating a strong Profile.